thalib-dev/MY-DEVOPS-PROJECTS/README.md

-# heyy there i am Mohammed Thalib,
+# Heyy there I am Mohammed Thalib,

-#  here you will find my project that i had worked and gained hands on experience in Devops.
+#  Here you will find my project that I had worked and gained hands on experience in Devops.

 #                                                                         DevOps-Project-1
 #                                                            Deploy Java Application on AWS Architecture